HTTPArchive/almanac.httparchive.org/src/content/en/2021/javascript.md

   <figcaption>{{ figure_link(caption="Percent of pages using `async`, `defer`, or neither.", sheets_gid="2038121216", sql_file="breakdown_of_pages_using_async_defer.sql") }}</figcaption>
 </figure>

-There was an anti-pattern observed in the last year's results that some websites use both `async` and `defer` attribute resulting in fallback to `async` if the browser supports it. {# TODO Why is it an anti-pattern?
-It is because async takes precendence - we should explain this.
-Also I presume it is still the case? #}

-The usage was so frequent that [11.4%](../2020/javascript#how-do-we-load-our-javascript) of requests made on the mobile pages were seen with at least one script with `async` and `defer` attributes used together.
+There was an anti-pattern observed in the last year's results that some websites use both `async` and `defer` attribute resulting in fallback to `async` if the browser supports it and using `defer` for IE8 and IE9 browsers.
+This is, however, unnecessary now for most of the sites since `async` takes the precedence on all suppoting browsers and this pattern in turn, interrupts the HTML parsing, instead of deferring until the page has loaded.
+The usage was so frequent that [11.4%](../2020/javascript#how-do-we-load-our-javascript) of mobile pages were seen with at least one script with `async` and `defer` attributes used together.
 The [root causes](https://twitter.com/rick_viscomi/status/1331735748060524551?s=20) were found and an action item was also taken down to [remove such usage going forward](https://twitter.com/Kraft/status/1336772912414601224?s=20).

 This year, we improved our measures of calculating these figures by looking at the rendered DOM, as opposed to the initial HTML.
-Based on the custom metric run on the rendered DOM for pages using these attributes, the variation is a lot as compared to the previous year.
-When we dived deeper to understand this gap, it was found that a lot of pages update these attributes dynamically after the pages has already been loaded.
-This is one reason why more results are found using the results from the custom metric.

 {{ figure_markup(
   content="35.6%",